Dumza1/-CMPG323-Overview---3160289/README.md

 PROJECT2
 The purpose of this project to 2 is to create security in azure and is to allow  the user to enter and register they are details in categories.
 Im updating this project so that everyone
+ PROJECT 3
+ The purpose of this project is to create repository pattern